DiabolicalGolem/readsb/README.md

 ## rtl-sdr bias tee

-Use this utility independen of readsb: https://github.com/wiedehopf/adsb-wiki/wiki/RTL-Bias-Tee
+Use this utility independent of readsb: https://github.com/wiedehopf/adsb-wiki/wiki/RTL-Bias-Tee

 ## Global map of aircraft